chinnisaimohan/CPU---Scheduling/README.md

 # CPU---Scheduling
-Using Cpp different mode of CPU scheduling algorithms are coded My PROJECT DOESN'T HAVE FRONTEND AS I DON'T KNOW HTML,CSS,JAVASCRIPT.
+Using Cpp different mode of CPU scheduling algorithms are coded

+My PROJECT DOESN'T HAVE FRONTEND AS I DON'T KNOW HTML,CSS,JAVASCRIPT.

 Please accept as it's very difficult to learn web devlopment in 2-3 weeks.

+This project has 2 branches one "main" and "SampleI/O".
+main: contains 2 files Code.cpp and README.md
+Code.cpp is for cpp code and README is for instructions as mentioned in forms SampleI/O branch conatins README.md file which conatins sample input/output format.
 How to run the project :
 To clone my repository and work on it locally, you can use the following steps: